kdl-org/kdl-rs/README.md

    ╰────
   help: Floating point numbers must be base 10, and have numbers after the decimal point.
 ```

+### Quirks

+#### Properties

+Multiple properties with the same name are allowed, and all duplicated
+**will be preserved**, meaning those documents will correctly round-trip.
+When using `node.get()`/`node["key"]` & company, the _last_ property with
+that name's value will be returned.

+#### Numbers

+KDL itself does not specify a particular representation for numbers and
+accepts just about anything valid, no matter how large and how small.
+This
+means a few things:

+* Numbers without a decimal point are interpreted as u64.
+* Numbers with a decimal point are interpreted as f64.
+* Floating point numbers that evaluate to f64::INFINITY or
+  f64::NEG_INFINITY or NaN will be represented as such in the values,
+  instead of the original numbers.
+* A similar restriction applies to overflowed u64 values.
+* The original _representation_ of these numbers will be preserved, unless
+  you `doc.fmt()`, in which case the original representation will be
+  thrown away and the actual value will be used when serializing.

 ### License

 The code in this repository is covered by [the Apache-2.0